strangedreamer4/IPRUNNER/README.md

    - `ssh` (optional): Used to open an SSH terminal for port 22.

 3. **Install Dirsearch (optional):**
    If you plan to use Dirsearch, make sure it is installed.
-You can typically install it via pip:
+You can typically install it via apt:
    ```
-   pip install dirsearch
+   sudo apt install dirsearch
    ```

 4. **Download the Script:**